rocjs/roc/docs/default/Commands.md

 # Commands for `roc`

 ## General Information
-All commands can be called with some additional options illustrated in the table below.
+All commands can be called with some additional options as can be seen below.

 ### General options

 | Name                  | Description                                                                                                   | Required |
 | --------------------- | ------------------------------------------------------------------------------------------------------------- | -------- |
 | -b, --better-feedback | Will enable source-map-support and loud-rejection for a better experience with better feedback.               | No       |